Fast structure learning with modular regularization: Experiments

-\paragraph{Stock Market} In finance, the covariance matrix plays a central role for estimating risk and this has motivated many developments in covariance estimation~\cite{ledoit}.
+In finance, the covariance matrix plays a central role for estimating risk and this has motivated many developments in covariance estimation.
 Because the stock market is highly non-stationary, it is desirable to estimate covariance using only a small number of samples consisting of the most recent data.
-We considered the weekly percentage returns for U.S. stocks from January 2000 to January 2017 freely available from \url{http://quandl.com}.
+We considered the weekly percentage returns for U.S. stocks from January 2000 to January 2017 freely available on \url{http://quandl.com}.
 After excluding stocks that did not have returns over the entire period, we were left with 1491 companies.
-We trained on $n$ weeks of data to learn a covariance matrix using various methods then evaluated the negative log likelihood on the subsequent 26 weeks of test data.
-Each point in in Fig.~\ref{fig:stock} is an average from rolling the training and testing sets over the entire time period.
-For component-based methods (PCA, FA, our method) we used 30 components.
+We trained on $n$ weeks of data to learn a covariance matrix using various methods then evaluated the negative log-likelihood on the subsequent 26 weeks of test data.
+Each point in Fig.~\ref{fig:stock} is an average from rolling the training and testing sets over the entire time period.
+For component-based methods (probabilistic PCA, sparse PCA, FA, proposed method) we used 30 components.
+We omitted empirical covariance estimation since all cases have $n < p$.
+We see that Ledoit-Wolf does not help much in this regime.
+With enough samples, PCA and FA are able to produce competitive estimates.
+Methods with sparsity assumptions, such as GLASSO, LVGLASSO, and sparse PCA, perform better.
+We see that LVGLASSO consistently outperforms GLASSO, indicating that stock market data is better modeled with latent factors.
+The proposed method consistently outperforms all the other methods.
+Our approach leverages the high-dimensional data more efficiently than standard factor analysis.
+The stock market is not well modeled by sparsity, but attributing correlations to a small number of latent factors appears to be effective.